Poverty Reduction: Policy and Practice (MSc, PG Dip and PG Cert)

 Applicants may hold the qualifications specified above for entry to the Postgraduate Diploma/Certificate or to the MSc degree.
 Alternatively, if they do not hold such qualifications, the University may still consider the application but will require evidence of the student's ability to undertake an advanced course of study.

-For all applicants a high level of English language ability in reading, writing and study skills, equivalent to a score of 7.0 in the IELTS test or a score of 600 in the paper-based test (PBT), or 100 in the Internet test (iBT) is required.
+For all applicants a high level of English language ability in reading, writing and study skills is required, equivalent to a score of 7.0 in the IELTS test, or 7 in both reading and writing; or a score of 600+ in the TOEFL paper-based test of English, with at least 5.0 in the test of written English; and in the TOEFL internet-based test, you will need a score of 100+, with 25+ in the written English test.
 Applicants may be asked to provide evidence of language ability as tested by the British Council or another registered body.

 Access to use of a computer is considered a requirement of studying with CeDEP*.
 The degree of access necessary can vary with the type of qualification being taken and the study modules involved.
 However, computer access for email communication with the CeDEP team, tutors and supervisors is essential.